Marty-Byrde/Multi-Media-Systems/JPEGAlgorithm/ReadMe.md

 - Python 3.11.10 or higher
 - The project's dependencies as mentioned above

 As you may have noticed I have a Jupyter Notebook for the project, which is the main file for the project.
 Even though the Notebook is composed of only 1 cell, it allowed me to write and easily test my implementations.
 In case you do not have Jupyter Notebook installed, you can also copy its contents into a normal .py file and run it using Python.
+For your confience I have already copied the contents of my Notebook into a .py file called "Algorithm.py", in case you do not Jupyter Notebook installed.

 ---